uhaeusler/tutorial_invDesign_DLA/README.md

 **[HIPS autograd](https://github.com/HIPS/autograd)** is an automatic differentiation framework with a [Numpy](https://numpy.org/)-like API, which we use for the inverse design optimization algorithm.

-**[pyMKL](https://pypi.org/project/pyMKL/)** provides an interface to the [PARDISO](https://www.pardiso-project.org/) sparse solver, which can fasten up our simulations compared to the standard SciPy sparse linear solver routines.
+**[pyMKL](https://pypi.org/project/pyMKL/)** provides an interface to the [PARDISO](https://www.pardiso-project.org/) sparse solver, which can speed up our simulations compared to the standard SciPy sparse linear solver routines.

 **[scikit-image](https://scikit-image.org/)** offers useful functions for drawing shapes into 2D arrays, which we apply to define geometrical features on our photonic device.